School of Engineering Science

 The UN sustainability goals and the European and Swedish research agendas describe a need for efficient and effective tools and intervention methods to improve our ability to monitor and prevent disorders and diseases.
 European and Swedish research agendas also call for efficient digitalisation tools for the design, modelling, simulation, optimisation, visualisation, and forecasting of products and production processes, resources, systems, and factories during their life cycles.

 The research and development area of virtual ergonomics, which is part of the core scientific sub-areas of the INFINIT research environment at the University of Skövde, lies within the intersection between two important and challenging needs: sustainability and digitalisation.

-The core research question of the Synergy project Virtual Ergonomics (KKS Dnr 20180167) is: "How to design, realise and validate usable decision support and associated methods, used to consider physical and cognitive ergonomics as well as system performance in virtual and real environments for development and operations in industry and health care sector?".
+The core research question of the Synergy project Virtual Ergonomics is: "How can you design, realise and validate usable decision support systems and associated methods that consider physical and cognitive ergonomics as well as system performance in virtual and real environments for development and operations in industry and the health care sector?".

 This core research question has been divided into three interlinked sub-areas with detailed research objectives: Physical ergonomics and system performance, Cognitive functionalities, and the Gamification of digital human modelling.
 The project thus has three themes that span all of these sub-areas, creating a matrix structure: Modelling behaviour and appearance, Assessment, and Interaction.